 And then: do you like math?
 Love it?
 Are you happy to teach it?
 Enthusiastic?

-Both of these tend to show up in how you teach, but especially so in a homeschooling enviroment, because at home you're teaching your kids a way of life, and if math is a natural part of it or not.
+Both of these tend to show up in how you teach, but especially so in a homeschooling enviroment, because at home you're teaching your children a way of life and whether math is a natural part of it or not.

 Math is not a drudgery, nor something just confined to math lessons.

 - Let it make sense.
-This alone can usually make math quite a difference and kids will stay interested.
+This alone can usually make quite a difference and students will stay interested.

-- Read through some fun math books, such as Theoni Pappas books, or puzzle-type books.
+- Read through some fun math books, such as Theoni Pappas books or puzzle books.
 Get to know some interesting math topics besides just schoolbook arithmetic.
-And, there are lots of story books (math readers) to teach math concepts - see a lists by concepts here.
+There are lots of story books (math readers) that teach math concepts - see a list here.